BIOS3010/Module-10-HTS/02-QA_fastq_data.md

 ```
 <br>

 Now we will run the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (remember to run module load first) which is a quick and easy way to get basic statistics and lots of useful information about our sequence data.
 Run the command `fastqc TX-UTA-000336_L001_R*.fastq` (you know what the wildcard (`*`) does right?)
+(NB: First run `module load FastQC/0.11.9-Java-11`)

 You should see an output like this:
 ```